 Good and bad noise consultants

 This is aimed at those of you who have something resembling a normal life so have decided to get someone in to do your noise assessments for you.
 There is a boiling cauldron of noise assessment providers out there so how do you sort through them to identify the decent ones from the useless?
-Well, never being short of an opinion or reticent about expressing it, here are eight of my own 'red flag' issues which would send me running for the hills and looking to find another supplier if I was looking to order a noise assessment, or some key questions you should ask of a potential provider which can help you choose one of the good ones.
+Well, never being short of an opinion or reticent about expressing it, here are some of my own 'red flag' issues which would send me running for the hills and looking to find another supplier if I was looking to order a noise assessment, or some key questions you should ask of a potential provider which can help you choose one of the good ones.

 1. Claiming or insinuating some form of HSE approval.

 The HSE, or the Health and Safety Executive, are the Special Chosen Ones who enforce all things health and safety at work, (although if you are in say hospitality or retail, then it is not the HSE but your Local Authority Environmental Health chaps and chapesses, but treat them as the same for the purposes of this).
 I have come across websites of companies selling noise assessments which claim or imply HSE approval or some kind of HSE affiliation, for example by putting the HSE's logo prominently on their website.
 Just to be clear, the HSE do not 'approve' providers of noise assessments nor certify some form of affiliation.
 If a company is dodgy enough to imply any kind of formal link they're probably best not relied on for your work.